 A Polarizing filter is typically the first filter (landscape) and nature photographers buy to instantly improve their pictures by adding vividness and contrast to them.

 This article is too short to go into all the ins/outs, advantages and how to use this great tool - you can google many good other pages for that.
 I simply want to point you to a distinct, and often overlooked advantage that many photographers have, and importantly, you cannot reproduce many of its great effects after the shot in post production.
-Compare the images below (click for larger size) of a spider hunting on a pond.
-The one on left has all the normal glare and normal reflection; whereas by using the polariser filter on the right this "glare" completely disappears, with a view into the water below and the vegetation.
+Compare the images ... of a spider hunting on a pond.
+The one at the top has all the normal glare and normal reflection; whereas by using the polariser below on the right this "glare" completely disappears, with a view into the water below and the vegetation.

 How does it work?
 Due to the fact that sunlight gets bounced all over, eventually making its way into your camera at specific angles, this often appears as unwanted reflections, and dull, or hazy pictures.
 The polarizing filter is capable of cutting out most of the reflected light in a scene, instantly enhancing resulting photographs by increasing colour saturation and contrast.